simonswain/straw/README.md

 });
 ```

-Worker nodes extends the prototype worker node and override methods as
+Worker nodes extends the prototype worker node and override only the
-required.
+methods needed to do their job.

 ```javascript
 var straw = require('straw');